 If the Title IX Coordinator determines not to grant the Request for Limited Action, then the Title IX Coordinator will inform the Complainant of the decision prior to starting/continuing the investigatory/disciplinary process and will, to the extent possible and unless otherwise required by law, only share information with people responsible for handling the University's response.
 If the Title IX Coordinator determines that the University must disclose the Complainant's identity to the Respondent, then the Title IX Coordinator will inform the Complainant of that determination prior to the disclosure.
 The University will honor a request by the Complainant that the University inform the Respondent that the Complainant asked the University not to investigate or seek discipline.
 The University will take ongoing steps that it determines are reasonable and appropriate to protect the Complainant from Retaliation or harm and may work with the Complainant to create a safety plan.
-The University will also assist the Complainant to access the support resources identified in Appendix A, including Interim Measures, and inform the Complainant of the right to report a crime to campus or local law enforcement (and provide the Complainant with assistance in reporting if the Complainant requests it).
+The University will also assist the Complainant of the right to report a crime to campus or local law enforcement (and provide the Complainant with assistance in reporting if the Complainant requests it).
 The University will not tolerate Retaliation against any person, including the Complainant.

-Because the University is under a continuing obligation to address the issues of Prohibited Conduct campus-wide, reports of Prohibited Conduct (including non-identifying reports) may also prompt the University to consider broader remedial action - such as increased monitoring, supervision or security at locations where the reported Prohibited Conduct occurred; increasing education and prevention efforts, including to targeted population groups; conducting additional climate assessments/victimization surveys; and/or revisiting its policies and practices.
+Because the University is under a continuing obligation to address the issues of Prohibited Conduct campuswide, reports of Prohibited Conduct (including non-identifying reports) may also prompt the University to consider broader remedial action - such as increased monitoring, supervision or security at locations where the reported Prohibited Conduct occurred; increasing education and prevention efforts, including to targeted population groups; conducting additional climate assessments/victimization surveys; and/or revisiting its policies and practices.